Lemon is a favorite flavor at my house.

 Okay some helpful and simple tips regarding the lemon curd.

-I highly suggest straining the mix after it’s done cooking.
+If your curd turns into scrambled eggs, I highly suggest straining the mix after it’s done cooking.
 It will take all the “scrambled” parts out that happened if it accidentally started to cook too much.

-Don’t press on the curds to get it to go through the strainer or the egg will go through.
+Don’t press on the curd to get it to go through the strainer or the egg will go through.
 Simply move it back and forth with a spatula slowly and the smooth curds will make there way through.

 Tada!
 Delicious lemon curd!
 Just look at that pretty color!
 Let it cool overnight in the refrigerator or at least an hour before mixing with the cool cream.